cloud-aspect/osrs-wiki-cli/docs/usage/README.md

 # User Guide

-Complete instructions for using the OSRS Wiki Page Tool CLI.
+Complete instructions for using osrs-wiki-cli.

 ## Table of Contents